sigmie/sigmie.com/docs/v0/index.md

 Let’s create our first index using Sigmie.

-While there are a lot of options in the `NewIndex` builder class, this is the simplest way to create an Index.
+While there are many options in the `NewIndex` builder class, this is the simplest way to create an Index.

 ```php
 $index = $sigmie->newIndex('movies')->create();
 ```

-Once the above code is executed we have an **empty**  `movies` Index ready to get some Documents.
+Once the above code is executed, we have an **empty**  `movies` Index ready to receive some Documents.

 ```bash
 fantasy_characters